-My research to date has involved extensive literature reviews and textual analysis.
-My research expertise has been built across two interrelated strands: the political and social history of post - WW1 settlements, and political-economy analysis of resource competition in Eurasia.
+My research expertise has been built across two interrelated strands: the political and social history of post - WW1 settlements, and contemporary political-economy analysis of resource competition in Eurasia.
 Since 2008, I have been developing my historical analysis of the global financial/economic crisis using a geological metaphor ‘global faultlines’ to sketch out points of fracture linked with factors such as the collapse of major banks, declining industrial capacity and depletion of natural resources.

 I joined Keele in 1996 from Wolfson College, Cambridge, where I had been a Research Fellow for the previous three years.
 Before coming to Keele, I taught at the Birkbeck College-London, University of North London, and at the University of Cambridge.
-I am the Founding Editor of the Journal of Global Faultlines.
+I am the Chair of the Editorial Board of the Journal of Balkan and Near Eastern Studies (Taylor and Francis), and the Founding Editor of the Journal of Global Faultlines (Pluto Journals).